 Value Added is a measure of the progress that individual pupils make from one key stage to another, relative to the national picture.
 It is calculated using pupil level data that has been matched using Unique Pupil Numbers (UPNs).
 This indicator measures progress between Key Stage 1 and Key Stage 2.
 A value added measure of 101.0 means that, on average in the LA, pupils have made about one term's worth of extra progress between KS1 to KS2 than the median pupil.
-Similarly, a value added measure of 90.0 suggests that, on average in the LA, pupils have made one term or less progress.
+Similarly, a value added measure of 99.0 suggests that, on average in the LA, pupils have made one term or less progress.
 Absent and 'disregarded' pupils are excluded from the calculation of the value added measure.
 Note that the KS1-KS2 value added measure is presented as a number around 100, the actual national average may differ from 100.
+The average KS1-KS2 value added measure for maintained schools in England.